Come on in, let’s go inside. I’ll pop the kettle on.

 * meanders into the stories from my 70s and 80s childhood (I tend to go there a lot these days!)

-* to hear all about my obsession for stationery, letter writing and my much loved Tea + Toast Club and Lovely Letters Project (a free pen pal exchange for women)
+* to hear all about my obsession for stationery, letter writing and my much loved Lovely Letters Project (a free pen pal exchange for women) and Little Life Stories course.

 * stories of people, and places, and things, and feelings.

-* glimpses of my son, Lew’s, gorgeous watercolour illustrations for my stationery subscriptions
+* glimpses of my son, Lew’s, gorgeous watercolour illustrations for my stationery creations.

-* more personal letters from this 52 year old, perimenopausal woman
+* more personal letters from this 53 year old, perimenopausal woman!
+Lucky you! ;)

 The Paid Subscription (Dear Nan):